Extreme mass-ratio inspirals into black holes surrounded by scalar clouds: Relation between mass, angular momentum and Noether charge of a scalar cloud

 \end{widetext} where we used the fact that the boundary terms vanish since $f(2M)=0$ and $\lim_{r\to\infty}\tilde R(r) =0$, and we used Eq.~\eqref{eq_radial_KG_EF}.
 Substituting~\eqref{int_theta} and~\eqref{int_r} in Eq.~\eqref{Mb_EF} we then find

 as promised.
-Our derivation assumed a non-spinning BH background and for simplicity we neglected the slow-decay of the cloud.
-However, we conjecture that a similar derivation can be done in a Kerr BH background, where we recall that true bound-states satisfying $\omega=m_i\Omega_H$ exist.
+Our derivation assumed a non-spinning BH background and for simplicity we neglected the slow decay of the cloud.
+However, we conjecture that a similar derivation can be done in a Kerr BH background, where we recall that true bound states satisfying $\omega=m_i\Omega_H$ exist.
 In fact, it was shown in~\cite{Herdeiro:2017phl} using BH thermodynamics that ``Kerr BHs with bosonic hair'' satisfy $M_b=\omega J_b/m_i=\Omega_H J_b$ in the test field limit, in agreement with our expectation.